webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 There's also [the actual WGSL spec](https://www.w3.org/TR/WGSL/) though it can be hard to process since it's written for [language lawyers](http://catb.org/jargon/html/L/language-lawyer.html) 😂

-This article assumes you already know how to program.
+This article assumes you already know how to program so that that just by looking at examples of WGSL you should be likely be able to kind of *grok* what you see.
 It's probably way too terse but hopefully it can give you some help in understanding and writing WGSL shader programs.